Our House System

 In 1816, aged 41, Jane started to become ill with what is today thought to have been Addison's disease – a rare disorder of the adrenal glands that causes fatigue, muscle weakness and dizziness.
 Despite her poor health, Jane started work on a new novel, The Brothers, which would be published after her death as Sanditon.
 Jane died in Winchester on July 18 1817, having moved there with her sister to receive treatment.

 Nelson Mandela was a social rights activist, politician and philanthropist who became South Africa's first Black president from 1994 to 1999.
 After becoming involved in the anti-apartheid movement in his 20s, Mandela joined the African National Congress in 1942.

 For 20 years, he directed a campaign of peaceful, nonviolent defiance against the South African government and its racist policies.
 Beginning in 1962, Mandela spent 27 years in prison for political offences.

 In 1993, Mandela and South African President F.W. de Klerk were jointly awarded the Nobel Peace Prize for their efforts to dismantle the country's apartheid system.
 Mandela will be a source of inspiration for civil rights activists worldwide for generations to come.

-For more information about our House System, please speak to Mr Whitehead, Assistant Headteacher - Director of KS4 at email@example.com.
+For more information about our House System, please speak to Mr Burke, Head of Key Stage 3.
+Contact details are email@example.com.